summerstay/true_poetry/README.md

 Just run true_poetry.py and type or paste in some text as a prompt and it will generate a sonnet, limerick, couplets or a ballad.
 You should switch to

-model = GPT2LMHeadModel.from_pretrained("gpt2-xl")
+params.model_name = "gpt2-xl"

 if you want it to automatically download the 6GB neural network.
-Gwern's finetumed poetry model does a somewhat better job, if you have a copy.
+Gwern's finetumed poetry model does a somewhat better job at traditional poetic style, if you have a copy.
 It's a bit tricky to get working, though.
 In the same directory where true_poetry.py is, I have a folder called "poetry."
 In that folder sits Gwern's pytorch_model.bin and associated small files.

 I downloaded all the files in a zipped tar file using this command: